AminMirzaeiOne/XDropDown_CS/README.md

 <h2> 💡 How to use</h2>
 1 - Add the library (DLL) file to your Windows Forms application via Add Reference <br />
-2 - In the toolbox section, an option named IntelligenceMenu has been added, which you should drag and drop into your form designer. <br />
-3 - Then go to Intelligence Menu item feature and enter your desired options and write their text <br />
-4 - Then go to the desired TextBox or RichTextBox inside the form and select it and set the IntelligenceMenu option from among its properties. <br />
+2 - Enter the MouseDown or Click event of the control where you want the DropDown to open <br />
+3 -

 <h2>📷 Screenshots</h2>